 If the gauge indicates engine coolant temperature near the hot (H) end of the normal range, reduce vehicle speed to decrease temperature.
 If gauge is over the normal range, stop the vehicle as soon as safely possible.
 If the engine is overheated, continued operation of the vehicle may seriously damage the engine.
-See "IF YOUR VEHICLE OVER-HEATS" in the "6.
-In case of emergency" section for immediate action required.
+See "If your vehicle overheats" (P.6-16) for immediate action required.